prometheus/docs/content/docs/guides/first_steps.md

 You can browse to this URL to see the metrics being exposed.

-We now need to tell Prometheus about our new target.
+We now need to tell Prometheus about our new exporter.

 ## Configuring Prometheus to monitor the host

 We will configure Prometheus to scrape this new target.
 To achieve this, add a new job definition to the `scrape_configs` section in our `prometheus.yml`:

 ```
-  - job_name:  'node'
+- job_name: node
     static_configs:
       - targets: ['localhost:9100']
 ```